fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [RemiRigal/Overseerr-Assistant](https://github.com/RemiRigal/Overseerr-Assistant) - Browser extension for Overseerr that embeds buttons into IMDb and TMDB web pages to easily request movies and tv shows.
+- [xanderfrangos/twinkle-tray](https://github.com/xanderfrangos/twinkle-tray) - Easily manage the brightness of your monitors in Windows from the system tray
 - [Hulxv/vnstat-client](https://github.com/Hulxv/vnstat-client) - GUI Client for vnStat Network Monitor for Linux or GNU/Linux
 - [GooseMod/OpenAsar](https://github.com/GooseMod/OpenAsar) - Open-source alternative of Discord desktop's app.asar
 - [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly